Where to Run

 Highlight: Singletrack to Wedds Road, lots of options to extend route

 Description: Close to Coffs Harbour, the unofficial handcrafted singletrack is a local favourite for technical running.
-Starting from a side trail at Wedds Road, this route initially climbs up following the singletrack to the tower and then follows an undulating Peak Trail – a wider management trail.
-There are no signpost from the start at the bottom.
+Starting from a side trail at Wedds Road, this route initially climbs up following the singletrack to the tower and then follows an undulating Peak Trail – a wider management trail that follows the ridgeline you can see from Bellingen.
+There are no signposts from the start at the bottom so have the route pre-loaded.

 #9 Coffs Headlands